lightly-ai/Lightly_LabelStudio_AL/README.md

 ## 4. Train a model and do active learning

-Next we will take the exported labels an train an image classification model on them.
+Next we will take the exported labels and train an image classification model on them to perform active learning.

-We use a resnet18 as backbone for the classifier.
-After training the model, we use it to predict on the full set of images.
+The [corresponding script](source/4_jungfraujoch_active_learning.py) does this in 7 steps:
+1. It defines an Active Learning agent connecting to the LightlyAPI.
+   This agent needs to know your API token and the dataset id, which need to be provided as environment variables.
+2. It reads the label file from LabelStudio with a [helper function](source/read_LabelStudio_label_file.py).
+3. It defines an image classification model as a pytorch CNN.
+It uses a resnet18 as backbone.
+    If you want to learn more about the model and/or change it to another model, look at the [classification_model.py](source/classification_model.py).
+4. It trains the model for a few epochs on the 30 labeled images.
+5. It predicts with the model on the complete dataset.
    The predictions are stored in a lightly `ClassificationScorer` to calculate active learning scores.
+    The scores measure how uncertain the model is in classifying a certain sample.
-These scores are needed for sampling another 15 images until we have 45 images.
+6. Another samling is performed, sampling 15 images until we have 45 images.
-We use the CORAL sampler, which combines CORESET and active learning to choose samples which have both a high prediction uncertainty and are different to each other and already chosen samples.
+   It uses the CORAL sampler, which combines CORESET and active learning to choose samples which have both a high prediction uncertainty and are different to each other and already chosen samples.
+7. The newly chosen samples need to be copied to the directory with the labeled images again.
+    Thus the correspoding `lightly-download` command is defined.

 ```bash
 # WEATHER_DIR_RAW and WEATHER_DIR_LABELED must already by set.